rahul-raja-ruppa/airbnb-clone/README.md

 # Welcome 🖐 to the Airbnb React App Website

-This is a React application that offers personalized home stays and rental options.
-It utilizes MongoDB to store user credentials and home records.
-I've implemented features like asynchronous functions, useState hook, and integrated APIs into the app.
+This is a React application that provides personalized home stays and rental options, with React used for front-end development.
+It leverages Express.js and Node.js for backend functionalities, while MongoDB stores user credentials and home records.
+The app also includes features such as asynchronous functions, useState hooks, and API integration.

 ## 💻Tech Stack
 <br>